The Ice Bath Alternative That Gives You 90% of the Benefits With Zero Discomfort

 First, both methods give you similar core benefits.
 They both reduce swelling, ease muscle soreness, and speed up recovery.
 They can both make you feel more clear-headed.
 Contrast therapy gives you access to all these good things.

-Second, and more importantly, is consistency.
-The best recovery tool is the one you actually use.
-Because ice baths are so hard to do, most people only use them once in a while.
 Contrast therapy is much more comfortable, so it’s easier to make it a regular habit.
 A good therapy you do all the time will always give you better results than a great therapy you rarely do.
 In that sense, contrast therapy delivers most of the benefits because it’s a tool you’ll stick with.

 The Big Risk of Ice Baths: Are You Killing Your Muscle Growth?